jlempen/Razer-Blade-15-Advanced-2019-RZ09-0301x-OpenCore/README.md

 The Razer Blade 15 Advanced (2019) RZ09-0301x is an almost perfect Hackintosh laptop.
 Its design is reminiscent of the trusty old 2006 17-Inch MacBook Pro once you remove all the ugly Intel, Razer and NVIDIA stickers from the palmrest.
 It sounds great with its 2 large speakers, the huge trackpad supports all the native gestures and feels like an Apple trackpad, the keyboard with its sexy RGB lighting is quite serviceable, the Razer Blade sleeps and wakes quickly and the battery holds around five hours under normal load.

+> [!TIP]
+> I recommend installing `macOS 13 Ventura` rather than the newer `macOS 14 Sonoma` or `macOS 15 Sequoia`.
+The Intel Wireless chips work almost perfectly with Apple's iServices and Continuity features on Ventura while those features are partially broken at the moment on newer versions of macOS.
+Moreover, `macOS 13 Ventura` is the last version of macOS to natively support Broadcom Wireless chips.

+> [!IMPORTANT]
+> For macOS to be able to boot on the Surface Laptop 3, the `Secure Boot` option _**must be disabled**_ in the UEFI BIOS.

 ## Disclaimer
 This repository is neither a howto nor an installation manual.
 Using these files requires at least basic knowledge of [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg), ACPI, UEFI and the art of hackintoshing in general.
 I recommend reading the excellent [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide), as well as all its linked resources.